-2. Which statement about the review of science and technology, as part of the work of the BTWC is false?
+2. Which statement about the review of science and technology, as part of the work of the BTWC, is FALSE?

-- a) During Review Conferences, relevant S&T developments are usually considered as part of the review of Article 1 of the Convention. - b) Prior to 1986, contributions on S&T were restricted to the Convention's three Depositories Russia, the UK, and the USA. - c) A significant number of States Parties submit information on reviews of science and technology. - d) Before the Seventh Review Conference of the BTWC, reviews were conducted once every five years.
+- a) During Review Conferences, relevant S&T developments are usually considered as part of the review of Article 1 of the Convention. - b) Review reports, that were prepared by the civil society were circulated among States Parties at the Sixth and Seventh Review Conferences. - c) A significant number of States Parties submit information on reviews of science and technology. - d) Before the Seventh Review Conference of the BTWC, reviews were conducted once every five years.